kacollins/stored-procedures/README.md

 # Stored Procedures
 * Kimberly Collins
-* SQL Server database developer
+* SQL Server database developer for 17 years

 ## What is a stored procedure?
 A collection of SQL statements that is stored on the database server for later execution
 * Can have input and output parameters
 * SQL statement(s) that select or modify data
 * Often abbreviated `SP` or `SPROC`